PouceHeure/ros_detection_legs/README.md

 ![graph_prediction](.doc/graph/prediction_ros.png)

 Like the training, data need to be tranformed.
-So before prediction clusters are created, directly in the subscriber callback function.
+So before prediction, clusters are created directly in the subscriber callback function.

 ![graph_prediction](.doc/graph/prediction.png)